Grady-Saccullo/Grady-Saccullo/README.md

 I'm a develoepr at [@VoyageSMS](https://voyagesms.com) building in C#, Go, TypeScript, and some other fun languages.

 ## Tech/Ideas I dig:
-- Containers (OCI all day every day)
+- Hey Docker...
+How does one compose?
 - µServices
 - Roll your own (Sometimes...
 Know your dependecy chains)
 - Networking (It's what go me started)
-- Plug and play (Codebase, I am your inteface)
+- PnP (Codebase, I am your inteface)
+- Microcontrollers/µElectonics